Moors-Code/Fragment-sequencing/README.md

 ## Code description:

-### Sphere-seq_analysis:
+### Fragment-seq_analysis:

 #### Functions_and_packages:

 1.Packages.R: Code to load libraries of the required packages.

-2.Functions_preprocessing.R: Code contains functions for preprocessing steps: Demultiplexing of MULTI-seq libraries; Assignment of cells to their sphere-BCs (MULTI-seq BCs); Annotation of zUMI outputs with Gene IDs instead of Ensemble IDs;
+2.Functions_preprocessing.R: Code contains functions for preprocessing steps: Demultiplexing of MULTI-seq libraries; Assignment of cells to their fragment-BCs (MULTI-seq BCs); Annotation of zUMI outputs with Gene IDs instead of Ensemble IDs;

-3.Functions_sphere_size_GFP_integration.R: Code contains functions for integrating sphere-seq with large fragment sorter outputs: calculating sphere-size and normalized GFP signals per sphere; plotting of sphere-size per sphere and sample;
+3.Functions_fragment_size_GFP_integration.R: Code contains functions for integrating fragment-seq with large fragment sorter outputs: calculating fragment-size and normalized GFP signals per fragment; plotting of fragment-size per fragment and sample;

-4.Functions_cells_per_sphere_cutoff.R: Code contains function for extracting spheres with an required amount of cells.
+4.Functions_cells_per_fragment_cutoff.R: Code contains function for extracting fragments with an required amount of cells.

-5.Functions_lobule_layer.R: Code contains the following functions for zonated gene expression analysis: assignment of spheres to their lobule layer (L1-L10) and vein of origin (L1-L5 = central vein (CV); L5-L10 = portal vein (PV)) by calculating a zonation coordinate (ZC) per sphere; DGE analysis to find new zonation specific genes in a cell type of interest; plotting of gene expression in spheres across a scaled distance from CV to PV in Liver endothelial cells (LECs) and Kupffer cells (KCs);
+5.Functions_lobule_layer.R: Code contains the following functions for zonated gene expression analysis: assignment of fragments to their lobule layer (L1-L10) and vein of origin (L1-L5 = central vein (CV); L5-L10 = portal vein (PV)) by calculating a zonation coordinate (ZC) per fragment; DGE analysis to find new zonation specific genes in a cell type of interest; plotting of gene expression in fragments across a scaled distance from CV to PV in Liver endothelial cells (LECs) and Kupffer cells (KCs);

 6.Functions_Cell_type_abundance.R: Code contains function for cell type abundance analysis: Differential abundance analysis between two conditions and plotting of cell type proportion of interest between two conditions.